DiedrichsenLab/Functional_Fusion/docs/04extract.rst

 * ``'CondRun'``: A separate estimate per condition and run.

 The averaging is done in the function :py:meth:`dataset.optimal_contrast`, which can take into account the first-level design matrix.
 This procedure will result in the same estimate that you would have gotten if you had defined a design matrix with a regressor for each condition across runs.

+After thius step (and depending how baseline has been modeled) the function :py:meth:`dataset.remove_baseline` can be called to remove the mean of the voxels across conditions within each run.
+This is totally optional.

 Finally, we are dividing the beta estimates by the estimate of the noise standard-deviation per voxel, using :py:meth:`dataset.prewhiten`, coming from the resms.nii.